There are many different reasons why women have C-sections, and there can even be multiple reasons from each birth.

 Sometimes labor just takes time.
+It can be protracted by factors like scar tissue on the cervix.
 Understanding that the woman’s body is not a time clock and doesn’t have to follow exactly when a text book says is vital.

 Being patient and letting labor begin on its own is ideal, and once labor begins, allowing and trusting the body to take its own course is best.